 Bowel or fecal incontinence happens when a dog loses part or all of the control over emptying their bowels.
 The diagnosis goes hand-in-hand with paralyzed dogs.
 In fact, the majority of pets who have paralysis in their back legs also have some level of both fecal and urinary incontinence.

-For most pet families, this isn’t a big problem.
-They simply scoop up poop when and where it happens.
+For most dogs and their families, this isn’t a big problem.
+The pet owner simply scoops up the poop when and where it happens.

 Other dogs need assistance to prepare their body to eliminate.
-It’s a situation that can be very stressful.
-When this occurs, owners can turn to a wide range of techniques to help their pet.
+It’s a situation that can be very stressful for both the pet and the owner.
+If this problem is happening in your family, take comfort in the fact that there are a wide range of techniques you can use to help your pet.

 Note: This post contains affiliate links.
 Read our policy.